 Finding collections relating to d/Deaf, disabled and neurodiverse people

-One of the aims of our project is to make collections relating to d/Deaf, disabled and neurodivergent people more visible – and to share some of the highlighted objects from our 20 museum partners here.
-We will also be weaving the background and connections of these objects into our blogs and stories.
+One of the aims of our project is to make collections relating to d/Deaf, disabled and neurodivergent people more visible – and to share some of the objects our Fellows and Trainees are discovering.

 Meet our Fellows and Trainees